11 Cool Things To Do In Astoria, Oregon

 2. Discover the Columbia River Maritime Museum

-Fun Fact: The Columbia River Bar is so dangerous that all ships crossing it must be guided by specially trained bar pilots, whose skills are often compared to that of astronauts navigating space!
+Fun Fact: The Columbia River Bar is so perilous that all ships crossing it must be guided by specially trained bar pilots, often called the “astronauts of the sea” for their precision and skill.

 3. Walk the Astoria Riverwalk

-Fun Fact: The Astoria Riverwalk sits along a former railway line that once transported goods from the bustling port to nearby towns.
-Today, it’s a prime spot for tourists and locals alike to enjoy riverfront views.
+Fun Fact: The Astoria Riverwalk sits on a former railway line that once transported goods from the bustling port.
+Today, it’s a beloved destination for locals and tourists alike, offering a glimpse into the town’s past and present.

 4. Visit Fort Stevens State Park

-Just a short, scenic drive from Astoria will take you to Fort Stevens State Park, a sprawling 4,300-acre park packed with history, adventure, and one seriously cool shipwreck.
-Once a military installation protecting the mouth of the Columbia River during the Civil War, Fort Stevens now offers visitors a chance to explore its eerie remnants.
-Walking through the old fortifications, bunkers, and batteries, you can almost feel the history seeping from the crumbling concrete walls.
-It’s easy to imagine what life might have been like for soldiers stationed here, with cannons poised to defend against potential invaders.
+A short drive from Astoria leads to the sprawling Fort Stevens State Park, a 4,300-acre destination teeming with history and natural beauty.
+Once a vital military installation protecting the Columbia River during the Civil War, the park now offers visitors a chance to explore its historic remnants.
+Walking through the fortifications, bunkers, and batteries, you can almost hear the echoes of soldiers stationed here, defending against imagined invaders.

-Fun Fact: Fort Stevens is one of the only military installations in the U.S. to have been fired upon during World War II!
-In 1942, a Japanese submarine actually shelled the fort, though luckily no one was injured and the fort itself wasn’t damaged.
+But the history doesn’t stop there.
+Fort Stevens is one of the few military installations in the U.S. to have been fired upon during World War II!
+In 1942, a Japanese submarine shelled the fort.
+Thankfully, no one was injured, and the fort remained intact, but the story adds a fascinating layer to its legacy.

 5. Enjoy Local Breweries and Eateries